 The Permaculture Project works with county and city planners, and other government officials to develop comprehensive permaculture planning and design for villages, towns, and cities.
 The process of design includes the following steps:

-- Make a thorough evaluation of the site and available ecological resources
+- Make a thorough evaluation of the village (suburban, urban) site, and available ecological resources

 - Investigate renewable and sustainable systems and materials

 - Complete detailed design (whether for raw land or preexisting settlements)

 - Create action steps for putting the plan into motion